 - Apply: On approval, OpenTofu performs the proposed operations in the correct order, respecting any resource dependencies.
 For example, if you update the properties of a VPC and change the number of virtual machines in that VPC, OpenTofu will recreate the VPC before scaling the virtual machines.

 Manage any infrastructure

 Find providers for many of the platforms and services you already use in the Public OpenTofu Registry.
-You can also write your own.
+You can also use the Terraform Plugin SDK to write your own.
 OpenTofu takes an immutable approach to infrastructure, reducing the complexity of upgrading or modifying your services and infrastructure.

 Track your infrastructure

 OpenTofu generates a plan and prompts you for your approval before modifying your infrastructure.
 It also keeps track of your real infrastructure in a state file, which acts as a source of truth for your environment.
 OpenTofu uses the state file to determine the changes to make to your infrastructure so that it will match your configuration.

 OpenTofu configuration files are declarative, meaning that they describe the end state of your infrastructure.
 You do not need to write step-by-step instructions to create resources because OpenTofu handles the underlying logic.
 OpenTofu builds a resource graph to determine resource dependencies and creates or modifies non-dependent resources in parallel.
 This allows OpenTofu to provision resources efficiently.

 OpenTofu supports reusable configuration components called modules that define configurable collections of infrastructure, saving time and encouraging best practices.
 You can use publicly available modules from the OpenTofu Registry, or write your own.